YannDubs/disentangling-vae/README.md

                         traverse -c 7 -r 6 -t 2 --is-posterior
 ```

 This will save the plots in the model directory  `results/<model-name>/`.
-All of the plots for the predefined experiments are found in their respective directories (created using `./bin/plot_all.sh`).
+Generated plots for all experiments are found in their respective directories (created using `./bin/plot_all.sh`).

 ### Help
 ```